 Pictured l to r:

-Front Row – Melissa Kij Bailey(MTSU), Kelly King(King Pen Music), Autumn House-Tallant(Universal Music Group), Stephanie Green(Gravity Gone Music)
+Front Row – Melissa Kij Bailey(MTSU), Kelly King(King Pen Music), Autumn House-Tallant(Red Light Management), Stephanie Green(Gravity Gone Music)

 Middle Row – Bob Berg(Air Deluxe Music), Ben Vaughn(Warner Chappell), Kent Earls (Universal Publishing), Rusty Gaston(This Music), Dan Hodges(DHM)